-Wherever this Compact makes reference to a specific statutory provision, regulation, or set of rules, it also applies to the provision or rules, as they may be amended from time to time, and any successor provision or set of rules.
-Within thirty (30) days of discovery of the adoption of any subsequent amendment of such statutory provision, regulation, or rules or any successor provision (for purposes of this section, "Amendment"), either the Tribe or the State may give notice of its position that the Amendment does not apply to the Compact.
+Wherever this Compact makes reference to a specific statutory provision, regulation, or set of rules, it also applies to the provision, regulation or rules, as they may be amended from time to time, and any successor provision, regulation, or set of rules.
+Within thirty (30) days of discovery of the adoption of any subsequent amendment of such statutory provision, regulation, or rules or any successor provision (for purposes of this section "Amendment") either the Tribe or the State may give notice of its position that the Amendment does not apply to the Compact.
 If the Tribe and the State agree that the Amendment applies or does not apply to the Compact, that agreement shall be memorialized in a document endorsed by the Tribe and the State.
-If the parties do not agree that the Amendment applies to the Compact, the parties shall resolve the dispute in accordance with section 13.0 of this Compact.